 each

-, then any non-modifying method can be used as the second call.
+, then any non-modifying method can be used as the second call.- If the first method is something else, the valid second methods are

 each